Users of HSRIC information

 The NIHR HSRIC sent information on emerging health technologies that may benefit from additional research to the NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC).
 NETSCC coordinates and manages several research programmes including the Health Technology Assessment (HTA) and the Efficacy and Mechanism Evaluation (EME) programmes.
 Other NIHR research programmes that receive information from the NIHR HSRIC include the Invention for Innovation programme managed by the NIHR Central Commissioning Function.

 National Institute for Health & Care Excellence (NICE)

-Emerging drugs and ATMPs identified at the filtration stage as relevant for the NICE Highly Specialised Technology Programme are also sent to the NHS England specialised services team.
-The NHS England team also receives all NIHR HSRIC alerts and horizon scanning review reports.
+Emerging drugs and ATMPs identified at the filtration stage for very small patient groups were also sent to the NHS England specialised services team for consideration.